 DC Central Kitchen was not among those nonprofits.
 We made a commitment to do more, not less.
 And to fulfill that promise, we chose to generate more of our revenue and reduce our reliance on charitable donations.

 We made strategic improvements to our Fresh Start Catering company, took on new meal service contracts, and launched our landmark school food program.
-Our social enterprises are paying big dividends, as we increased our earned revenue by 53% in 2011 over 2010, and 92% over 2009.
-In fact, more than 50% of our annual budget now comes from social enterprise.
+Our social enterprises are paying big dividends, as we increased our earned revenue.
+In fact, more than 60% of our annual budget now comes from social enterprise.
 More money has helped us take on more problems.

 The Capital’s Kitchen, The New York Times, January 15, 2012